IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 ### 1. Individual File Property

-The Individual File Property option can be enabled setting the property `loadFileLevelProperties` in `application-conf/application.properties` file as `true`.
-To enable this option for a specific file/set of files the property `loadFileLevelProperties` needs to be set as true in `application-conf/file.properties` file.
-Below is a sample to enable Individual File Property for all the programs starting with `eps` and `lga` in `application-conf/file.properties` file.
+The Individual File Property option can be enabled setting the property `loadFileLevelProperties` in `application-conf/application.properties` file as `'true'`.
+To enable this option for a specific file/set of files the property `loadFileLevelProperties` needs to be set as `'true'` in `application-conf/file.properties` file.
+Below is a sample to enable Individual File Property for all the programs starting with `'eps'` and `'lga'` in `application-conf/file.properties` file.

 `loadFileLevelProperties = true :: **/cobol/eps*.cbl, **/cobol/lga*.cbl`